arthurfanti/kong-dynamic-transform-plugin/README.md

 $ luarocks make *.rockspec
 </pre>

-To make Kong aware that it has to look for the middleman plugin, you'll have to add it to the custom_plugins property in your configuration file.
+To make Kong aware that it has to look for the dynamic-transform plugin, you'll have to add it to the custom_plugins property in your configuration file.

 <pre>
 custom_plugins:
-    - middleman
+    - dynamic-transform
 </pre>

 Restart Kong and you're ready to go.